nathandunk/BetterSerialPlotter/README.md

 - Autoscale plots

 ## What your arduino program should look like
 This program is intended to work for any program that already uses the built-in Arduino Serial Plotter.
-That means that you need to open the Serial communication channel in your `setup()` function using `Serial.Begin(BAUD_RATE)`.
+That means that you need to open the Serial communication channel in your `setup()` function using `Serial.begin(BAUD_RATE)`.
 Make sure you take note of what baud rate you use.
 Then in every iteration of your `loop()` function in your arduino code, you should write to the serial monitor with any amount of variables, each separated by either a tab or a space.
 Before the loop ends, you should output a newline character.
 See the Example Arduino Code section at the bottom to see how this could look.
 See the [Example Arduino Code](#example-arduino-code) section below for an example

 ## Running the application